GopherTrunk on Windows — User Guide

 gophertrunk run

-The daemon walks $GOPHERTRUNK_CONFIG%APPDATA%\GopherTrunk\config.yaml%USERPROFILE%\Documents\GopherTrunk\config.yaml.\config.yaml and loads the first one it finds, printing config: loaded <path> on startup so you can confirm the choice.
-If you keep multiple configs in the editable-files folder (e.g. config.yaml plus a prod.yaml), the daemon prints a numbered menu and asks which to load — Enter alone picks #1.
+The daemon walks $GOPHERTRUNK_CONFIG%APPDATA%\GopherTrunk%USERPROFILE%\Documents\GopherTrunk (each scanned at its top level and in its config\ subfolder) → .\config.yaml and loads the first one it finds, printing config: loaded <path> on startup so you can confirm the choice.
+If you keep multiple configs in the config\ folder (e.g. config.yaml plus a prod.yaml), the daemon prints a numbered menu and asks which to load — Enter alone picks #1.
 A non-interactive launch (Windows service, Scheduled Task) auto-selects the first match with a stderr warning instead of hanging.

 Override discovery any time: